shivrajkaudare/SQL/SQL.md

     <h3>3) ORDER BY Clause :</h3> <br>
      -  to sort in acending order(ASC) or decending order(DSC).<br>
-     - by default it Order the elemennt in acending order. v
+     - by default it Order the elemennt in acending order. <br>